LeenNajjarOpt/Fraud-Detection/README.md

 - **Low-amount fraud (<~$100) is the main blind spot** — recall falls to ~43-45% under
   $50, vs. ~97-100% above $200, confirmed on two independent time periods.
 Complementary controls are recommended for this segment.

+- **The gap is also category-specific.** Three categories — wellness & beauty, health, and hyper — account for roughly half of all missed fraud, with wellness & beauty the weakest on both sides (~65.9% recall, ~74.2% precision).
+A category-scoped complementary control would close most of the gap at lower false-positive cost than lowering the global threshold.

 - **The production threshold should be set from business inputs** (investigation capacity, cost of missed fraud vs. false positives) not available in this case study — 0.5631 is a technical validation benchmark only.